-All children initiate in conversation and use new words that they have learnt through practical activities.
-Older and more able children are able to explain in detail what they are doing; younger children demonstrate this.
-Older and more able children recall the types of activities they where doing last week and beginning to question why things do not work.
+All children initiate in conservation and remember new words that they have learnt through practical activities.
+Older and more able children are able to explain in detail what they are doing where as younger children demonstrated what they are doing.
+Older and more able children remember the types of activities they where doing last week and beginning to question why thing do not work.
 All children are linking sounds to words and to their names.
-They look at books purposefully and regularly use their early writing skills.
+All children look at books purposefully.